-The faculty should document his or her observations when determining that a student is unfit.
-Documentation is highly recommended, not only because it will provide an important record of the facts if the student contests the determination of unfitness, but also because the very exercise of putting one's thoughts in writing tends to force faculty to be precise in stating the facts.
+The faculty should document their observations when determining that a student is unfit.
+Documentation is highly recommended, not only because it will provide an important record of the facts if the student contests the determination of unfitness, but also, because the very exercise of documenting forces faculty to be precise in stating the facts.

 - 2. Consequences of being Unfit Where Substance Abuse is Suspected.
-Any student who engages in the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance or alcohol will receive one of the following actions or combination of the following actions: - a.
+Any student who engages in the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance or alcohol will receive one of the following actions or combination of the following actions: - a.
 Short-term suspension from Nursing, Medical Imaging classes for a period of up to 5 school days. - b.
 Long-term suspension from Nursing, Medical Imaging classes for a period of up to one full semester. - c.
 Dismissal from JFK Muhlenberg Harold B. and Dorothy A. Snyder Schools. - d.
 Loss of specific residence privileges for up to a period of one full semester. - e.
 Short-term revocation of the privileges of remaining in the residence up to a period of one full semester. - f.
 Long-term revocation of the privilege of remaining in the residence up to a PERIOD OF ONE ACADEMIC YEAR. - g.
 Permanent revocation of the privilege of residing in the residence. - h.
 Any other disciplinary action deemed appropriate by School authorities after consideration of the facts and circumstances of the particular case.